gmcert/GMCert/README.md

 #  <a name="english">English README</a>

-GMCert is a open source system for providing free signing GM/RSA/ECC certificates.
+GMCert is an open source system for providing free signing GM/RSA/ECC certificates.
 You can use this project to specify flexible parameters and generate multiple formats of certificates.

 This project based on django and vue.js.